SoftwareMadness/GreentegCoreApp/README.md

+ # License Changes (in file NOTICE)
+ ## The software license may change over time
+ ## I'm not liable for your problems with this software
+ ## Corebodytemp is a trademark of Greenteg

  # News

  # GreentegCoreApp 3 will be released
  ## There is a new version of GreentegCoreApp being worked on Change Notes:
 ⚫ Working F° and C° Switch.
+⚫ Update from .NET 4 to .NET 6
+⚫ Working PCLink
+⚫ Faster device detection
+⚫ Better UI

  ## Simple compile script under https://github.com/AnthonyOpenSource/greentegCoreAppBuildScript